cta-observatory/protopipe/docs/mva/index.rst

 energy.
 Note that the tuning of the Random Forest (RF) algorithm was found a bit problematic (20 % energy resolution at all energies).
 The important thing to get the a good energy estimator is to build trees with high depth.
-The minimal number of events in one split was fixed to 2.
+The minimal number of events to form an external node was fixed to 10 in order to obtain a model with a reasonable size (~50MB for  for 200000 evts).
+Indeed, allowing the trees to develop deeper would result in massive files (~500MB for 200000 evts).

 g/h classifier
 --------------